New Methods for Network Count Time Series: Proofs

 Let

 Then, the GNARI process is equivalent to

 where $\mathbf{Y}_t = (\mathbf{X}_t^T, \mathbf{X}_{t-1}^T, \ldots,\mathbf{X}_{t-p+1}^T)^T$ and $\mathbf{e}_t = (\epsilon_t^T, 0^T, \ldots, 0^T)^T$.\\

-\cite{mginar} Proposition 3.1 permits us to conclude that, under the condition that all roots of $\det(I-Az)$ are outside the unit circle, or, equivalently, all eigenvalues of $A$ are inside the unit circle, the process $\{\mathbf{X}_t\}_t$ has a unique stationary solution.
+\cite{mginar} Proposition 3.1 permits us to conclude that, under the condition that all roots of $\det(I-Az)$ are outside the unit circle, or, equivalently, all eigenvalues of $A$ are inside the unit circle, the process $\{\mathbf{X}_t\}_t$ has a unique stationary solution. \cite{mginar} Section 5 also shows that $\{\mathbf{X}_t\}_t$ is ergodic.

 \cite{gnar} Appendix A tells us that the above condition can be achieved if condition~\eqref{eq:gnari_stat} holds.
-Hence, condition \eqref{eq:gnari_stat} guarantees the unique stationary solution of the GNARI process. \end{proof}
+Hence, condition~\eqref{eq:gnari_stat} guarantees the unique stationary solution of the GNARI process. \end{proof}